-The Corporation approved a revised financial plan in May 2023, following a review of its previous plan which may not have delivered the stated objectives set out in the 2022 plan, Under this revised plan, the College would be targeting a 1%-2% operating surplus of income and underpinned by a pay cost ratio in the range 62%-63% in order to secure a financial health of 'good' potentially leading to 'outstanding' in two to three years.
-The plan was to accept that a sizeable deficit was incurred in 2022-23 but a surplus in 2023-24 of 2% of income is the target.
-The College strategic plan provides the direction and focus for the College and alongside the Quality

-Improvement Plan will provide detailed milestones and actions that will be taken to achieve the strategic aims.
+The Corporation approved a revised financial plan in December 2023, following a review of its previous plan to better meet its stated objectives.
+Under this revised plan, the College targeted a 14% EBITDA underpinned by a pay-cost ratio of 63%.
+This would secure a financial health grade of 'good' potentially leading to 'outstanding' in two to three years.
+The plan was to make a surplus in 2023-24 of 3% of income.
+The College strategic plan provides the direction and focus for the College and alongside the Quality Improvement Plan will provide detailed milestones and actions that will be taken to achieve the strategic aims.